Tasselled wobbegong: Human interactions

 With several records of apparently unprovoked attacks on people, the tasselled wobbegong has a reputation beyond other wobbegongs for aggressive behavior.
 Gilbert Whitley even wrote in 1940 that it "attacks and generally kills the natives" of Papua New Guinea.
 Though Whitley's claim is questionable, this species is certainly capable of inflicting severe wounds.
 Conversely, the tasselled wobbegong is also an ecotourism attraction and many divers have approached it without incident.
 Given this shark's cryptic appearance and poor vision, humans should exercise caution to avoid accidentally harassing it or causing it to mistake a hand or foot for prey.
 This species adapts well to captivity and is occasionally found in the home aquarium trade.

 The tasselled wobbegong has little economic value, though its attractive skin is occasionally used for leather.
 In Australian waters, it is not fished and faces minimal threats.
 However, elsewhere in its range it may be negatively affected by extensive fishery activity and habitat degradation from pollution, blast fishing, and coral removal.
-Because of these concerns, the International Union for Conservation of Nature (IUCN) has assessed this species as Least Concern.
+The International Union for Conservation of Nature (IUCN) has assessed this species as Least Concern.